doctrine/dbal/docs/en/reference/sharding_azure_tutorial.rst

 statements.

 We will recreate Brians example schema with Doctrine DBAL.
-Instead of having to create federations and schema seperately as in his example, Doctrine will do it all in one step:
+Instead of having to create federations and schema separately as in his example, Doctrine will do it all in one step:

 .. code-block:: php